junyuchen245/junyuchen245.github.io/_pages/about.md

 ABOUT MYSELF
 ====
-I am a first year Ph.D. student in Electrical and Computer Engineering at the Johns Hopkins University, I work for Radiological Physics Division in the Russell H. Morgan Department of Radiology and Radiological Science at
-Johns Hopkins Medical Institutions and advised by Dr. Eric C. Frey.
+I am a first year Ph.D. student in Electrical and Computer Engineering at the Johns Hopkins University, I work for Radiological Physics Division as a Graduate Research Assistant in the Russell H. Morgan Department of Radiology and Radiological Science at Johns Hopkins Medical Institutions, my advisor is Dr. Eric C. Frey.

 RESEARCH INTERESTS
 ----